ankitects/anki-betas/README.md

 If you have a local Python 3.8 or 3.9 installation, you can install beta builds directly with pip.

-Use something like the following, ensuring `2.1.37rc1` matches the version you want.
+Use something like the following, ensuring `2.1.38b1` matches the version you want.
+Note that 'beta' should be 'b' when using pip.

 Anki will be installed in a local Python folder called 'pyenv'.

 Mac/Linux: